mjedmonds/mjedmonds.github.io/CS50/notes_md/unit4_Expressions-and-Conditionals.md

 ```

 * Only the single statement following the `if` or `else` is associated with the conditional...so when will `5 is not less than 10` be printed?
   * **Every time**
-    * Identation cannot be trusted!
+  * Indentation cannot be trusted!
-    * Here's a version with indentitation reflecting the semantics of the program:
+  * Here's a version with indentation reflecting the semantics of the program:

 ```c
 if(5 < 10)